Everything PR News

 • WIBEY — developer agent.
 Lowers the cost of building inside Walmart's API surface for both internal and external engineers.

 All four run on Element, Walmart's proprietary machine-learning platform.
-Element is not the story.
 Element is the boring infrastructure layer that makes the story possible — covered in its own section below.

 CompanyConsumer AgentEmployee AgentPartner AgentDeveloper Agent